Adaptive deep learning for nonlinear time series models: Simulation results

 For kernel ridge regression, we used a Gaussian radial basis function kernel and selected the tuning parameters by 5-fold cross-validation as in \cite{OhKi22}.
 We determined the search grids for selection of the tuning parameters following \cite{Ex13}.
 The tuning parameter $k$ for $k$-nearest neighbors was also selected by 5-fold cross-validation with the search grid $\{5,7,\dots,41,43\}$.
 For random forest, unlike \cite{OhKi22}, we did not tune the number of the trees but fix it to 500 following discussions in \cite[Section 15.3.4]{HTF09} as well as the analysis of \cite{PrBo18}.
 Instead, we tuned the number of variables randomly sampled as candidates at each split.
 This was done by the R function \fun{tuneRF} of the package \pck{randomForest}.

 For the DNN based estimators, we set the network architecture $(L,\mathbf p)$ as $L=3$ and $p_1=p_2=p_3=128$ along with the ReLU activation function $\sigma(x)=\max\{x,0\}$.
 Supposing that data were appropriately scaled, we ignored the restriction to $[0,1]^d$ of observations when constructing (and evaluating) the DNN based estimators.
 The network weights were trained by Adam \citep{KiBa15} with learning rate $10^{-3}$ and minibatch size of 64.
 To avoid overfitting, we determined the number of epochs by the following early stopping rule: First, we train the network weights using the first half of observation data and evaluate its mean square error (MSE) using the second half of the data at each epoch.
 We stop the training when the MSE is not improved within 5 epochs.
 After determining the number of epochs by this rule, we trained the network weights using the full sample.
-For the sparse-penalized DNN estimator, we also need to select the parameters $\lambda_T$ and $\tau_T$.
+For the sparse-penalized DNN estimator, we also need to select the penalty function $\pi_{\lambda_T,\tau_T}$ and the tuning parameters $\lambda_T$ and $\tau_T$.
+We use the clipped $L_1$ penalty given by \eqref{eq:clip}.
 We set $\tau_T=10^{-9}$. $\lambda_T$ was selected from $\{\frac{S_y\log_{10}^3T}{8T},\frac{S_y\log_{10}^3T}{4T},\frac{S_y\log_{10}^3T}{2T},\frac{S_y\log_{10}^3T}{T},\frac{2S_y\log_{10}^3T}{T}\}$ to minimize the MSE in the above early stopping rule.
 Here, $S_y$ is the sample variance of $\{Y_t\}_{t=1}^T$.